-For administrative purposes, the final draft guideline should be submitted electronically as plain text (e.g. a Word document, rich text format document or PDF).
+For administrative purposes, the final draft guideline should be submitted to NHMRC as text documents (e.g. a Word document, rich text format document or PDF).
 Developers may choose to publish their final guideline in print, electronic or interactive online formats.